MANTRA-Chain/mantra-contracts-claimdrop/scripts/README.md

 according to the csv data.

 Use the merkle root when creating an airdrop campaign, and the merkle proofs to claim the airdrop with a given address.

+Note: **Only a single claim entry per address should be registered in the csv file**.
+If an address has multiple entries, please consolidate them into a single entry, otherwise there will be issues at the contract level as the claims are considered to be unique in the contract.

+The merkle_root.js scripts validates addresses have a single entry in the csv file.